ZNF292

 How many people have ZNF292-related syndrome?

-As of 2020, doctors had described about 30 people in the world with changes in the ZNF292 gene.
+As of 2024, at least 80 people with ZNF292-related syndrome have been identified in a medical clinic.
 The first case of ZNF292-related syndrome was described in 2019.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Learn more about ZNF292-related syndrome and connect with other Simons Searchlight families with the resources below: